2026 United States attorney general elections: Maryland

 Attorney General Anthony Brown was elected in 2022 with 65% of the vote.
 He is running for re-election to a second term.
+Former Bel Air town commissioner James Ruthledge III is running as a Republican.

 Massachusetts

 Attorney General Andrea Campbell was elected in 2022 with 62.9% of the vote.
 She is running for re-election to a second term in office.

 Michigan

 Attorney General Dana Nessel was re-elected in 2022 with 53.2% of the vote.
 She is term-limited and cannot seek re-election.

 Minnesota

 Attorney General Keith Ellison was re-elected in 2022 with 50.4% of the vote.
 He is running for re-election to a third term in office.

 Nebraska

 Attorney General Mike Hilgers was elected in 2022 with 69.7% of the vote.
 He is running for re-election.
+He is being challenged by Democrat Jocelyn Brasher.

 Nevada

 Attorney General Aaron D. Ford was re-elected in 2022 with 52.3% of the vote.
 He is term-limited and cannot seek re-election, and is running for governor.
 Democrats Senate majority leader Nicole Cannizzaro and state treasurer Zach Conine, and Republican Douglas County commissioners Danny Tarkanian and Adriana Guzmán Fralick have announced their candidacies.